lfn-cnti/bestpractices/cbpps/0003-exceptions.md

 ... example here ...

-Making machines conveniently machine-readable, such as records of compliance and non-compliance as simple booleans, helps consumers in filtering these records and even building compliance checks into their acceptance tests.
+Making records conveniently machine-readable, such as records of compliance and non-compliance as simple booleans, helps consumers in filtering these records and even building compliance checks into their acceptance tests.
 Similarly, using a standard encoded format for the CNF-WG best practice